cosmo-lang/cosmo/README.md

 - Other
   - Utility methods for tables
   - Stack trace
-  - Allow throwing class instances that inherit from a base `Exception` class
+  - Allow throwing class instances that inherit from a base `Exception` class (can't do until stack traces exist)
   - Intrinsic methods for all datatypes (inherit from a base type)

 ### Fixes